All Episodes

 dan friesen

-And I don't really care too much about that, but he says afterwards, far more interesting.
+And I really care too much about that because what he says afterwards, far more interesting.

 alex jones